Guidance on regulation 8 of the Health Protection (Coronavirus Restrictions) (Wales) Regulations 2020.

 Coronavirus spreads much more easily indoors, because it can survive in the atmosphere and on surfaces for a very long time without direct sunshine and adequate ventilation.

 Welsh law imposes restrictions on people gathering indoors with others without a reasonable excuse (certain of which are listed in the Regulations).
 This means people should not generally enter each other’s homes outside their extended household.
 This includes young children.

 The main exception to this general rule is that you can enter people’s homes or let people into your home to provide care or to help someone who needs it, such as an older person, a child or a vulnerable adult.
 This covers any form of care, provided by any person, to somebody who is vulnerable.

-However, although caring for a vulnerable person is allowed, if somebody is considered to be at risk from the effects of coronavirus, you should take this into account before going to see them, especially if they are shielding.
+However, although caring for a vulnerable person is allowed, if somebody is considered to be at increased risk from the effects of coronavirus, or extremely vulnerable (‘shielding’) you should take this into account before going to see them.
 It is vital that the risk of spreading coronavirus is minimised in such situations.

 Even for non-carers, if there are compassionate reasons for visiting someone, you may still have a reasonable excuse to see people outside your extended household indoors.

 You may have compassionate reasons for visiting someone where that person is struggling with the lockdown generally or they may be suffering from a physical or mental illness, have suffered a bereavement or you may be concerned about their general wellbeing or welfare.

 Other examples of things that may be allowed, include visits to people living or staying in care homes, in supported living services, or in children’s homes or young offender institutions.
 In each case, the service provider will need to put in place appropriate social distancing and safety measures before allowing visits, and you should contact them before travelling.

 Other indoor activity